Women in Iran Are Wearing White to Protest the Country’s Strict Dress Code

 “My goal is just empowering women and giving them a voice.
 If the government and the rest of the world hear the voice of these brave women then they have to recognize them,” Alinejad told Reuters.

 Alinejad, a journalist who now lives in New York, shares images of women without hijabs to protest the dress code on her website, My Stealthy Freedom.
-The videos and images are submitted by volunteers and shared on social media platforms, including the My Stealthy Freedom Facebook page, which has more than half a million followers.
+The videos and images are submitted by volunteers and shared on social-media platforms, including the My Stealthy Freedom Facebook page, which has more than half a million followers.
 Alinejad notes that some Iranian men have also taken part in the campaign.

 She told Reuters her goal with the campaign is to increase visibility of the issue and create solidarity among women.
 “I want people to talk.
 I want people to have a platform and talk together because having a free conversation is something Iranian society needs,” Alinejad said.